francisedulab/multerDemo/README.md

 # multerDemo
 ## How to use

---Clone the project
+- Clone the project
---install npm
+- install npm

 //import packages
 ```const express = require('express');